Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Main Theorems

 \subsection{A More Explicit Description}

-Theorem \ref{thm::structureofSNCmodel} describes the structure of the special fibre, but says nothing about the multiplicity or genera of the components.
-The following two theorems fill in these details.
-The first focuses on the central components, and the second describes the chains of rational curves present in the special fibre.
+Theorem \ref{thm::structureofSNCmodel} describes the structure of the special fibre, but says nothing about the multiplicity or genera of the components, or the action of Frobenius.
+The following theorems fill in these details.
+The first focuses on the central components, the second describes the chains of rational curves present in the special fibre, and the last gives the Frobenius action.

 \begin{thm}[Central Components] Let $K$ and $C/K$ be as in Theorem \ref{thm::structureofSNCmodel}.
 Let $X$ be a principal orbit of clusters in $\Sigma_{C/K}$.
 If $X$ is not \"ubereven then $\Gamma_X$ has multiplicity $|X|e_X$ and genus $g(X)$.
 If $X$ is \"ubereven with $\epsilon_X = 1$ then $\Gamma_X^+$ and $\Gamma_X^-$ have multiplicity $|X|e_X$ and genus 0, and if $\epsilon_X = -1$ then $\Gamma_X$ has multiplicity $2|X|e_X$ and genus 0. \end{thm}